-The attorneys at Bernstein Liebhard LLP are now evaluating potential lawsuits on behalf of women who developed debilitating symptoms or serious health conditions following breast augmentation or reconstruction with silicone implants, including:
+The attorneys at Bernstein Liebhard LLP are now evaluating potential lawsuits on behalf of women who developed debilitating symptoms or serious health conditions associated with silicone or textured breast implants, including:

 To learn if you could be entitled to compensation for breast implant side effects, please contact our office today by calling (888) 994-5118.